 CAPS offers a safe place to talk with a therapist or counselor privately about your concerns.
 Services are confidential and designed to help you process and problem-solve.

-“Let’s Talk” for undergraduate, graduate, and professional students is a drop-in service that offers informal, confidential consultation with a Cornell Health counselor.
-Counselors hold walk-in hours at various on-campus locations Monday through Friday during the academic year.
-Students can stop by any location to speak with a counselor about concerns, get help problem-solving, and consult on pressing issues.
+“Let’s Talk” for undergraduate, graduate, and professional students is a service that offers informal, confidential consultation with a Cornell Health counselor.
+Learn more.

-Cornell’s Faculty Staff Assistance Program offers free, confidential, professional counseling and consultation services to Cornell faculty, staff, and post docs by telephone or in person.
+Cornell’s Faculty Staff Assistance Program offers free, confidential, professional counseling and consultation services to Cornell faculty, staff, and post docs.

 The Office of the University Ombudsman offers a safe place where community members may discuss problems or issues within the University.
 The Ombudsman treats all inquiries as confidential.
 The Office offers a unique setting where community members may talk about issues in a candid and authentic manner without fear of reprisal.
 Their efforts are geared toward managing conflict, thereby improving the student life experience and the staff work environment.